-Our Resident Community Chaplains provide the SMU community with a more accessible pastoral presence.
-The Resident Community Chaplains (RCC) program is coordinated by The Office of the Chaplain and Religious Life, in collaboration with Residence Life and Student Housing and provides support and resources to RAs, CAs, RCDs, and residents who seek their guidance.
+Our Residential Community Chaplains provide the SMU community with a more accessible pastoral presence.
+The Residential Community Chaplains (RCC) program is coordinated by The Office of the Chaplain and Religious Life, in collaboration with Residence Life and Student Housing, and provides support and resources to RAs, RCDs, FiRs, and residents who seek their guidance.

 RCCs desire to listen to staff and students with a neutral and compassionate perspective.
-They can help provide guidance in areas of ethics, hospitality, self-understanding, spiritual direction, social activism, vocational discernment, resident issues, as well as personal issues.
+They can help provide guidance in areas of ethics, hospitality, self-understanding, spiritual direction, social activism, vocational discernment, resident issues, and personal issues.
 They are also available for help with community programs and workshops.

 Interested in becoming a RCC?

-- write a narrative of his/her experience as an RCC at the end of the semester
+- Write a narrative of his/her experiences as an RCC at the end of the semester

 The RCC will:

-- receive support from his/her RCC colleagues during their monthly meeting
+- Receive support from his/her RCC colleagues during the monthly meeting